BastelPichi/compatibility/brightway.md

 You can find a ready-to-use dashboard breakout cable with pin headers on eBay: [female connector](https://www.ebay.de/itm/356681290474) or [male connector](https://www.ebay.de/itm/356888236112).
 These cables are guaranteed to fit, but you can look for other options as well, such as this one: [female connector](https://www.ebay.com/itm/116498080143).

-Otherwise, you will have to source one of each (documented below).
+Otherwise, you have the option to acquire the components needed individually (listed below).

 #### <ins>USB-to-serial (UART) adapter</ins>
 The following UART adapters are known to work: